yotam180/unique_counter/Article/Article.md

 `std::unordered_set` (and hash tables in general) offer a constant time search and insertion.
 Then, the number of comparisons, placements, and fixed calculations should be bounded from above by $O(n)$.

-The following graph visualizes the performance metrics for the hash table unique counter:
+The following graph visualises the performance metrics for the hash table unique counter:

 ![](Assets/hash_table_graph.png)